TasedMonkeGit/My-tts-generator/README.md

 # My-tts-generator
-Be careful it crashes the program when you press ok and tells the word in the desktom screen btw not a virus just a .vbs
+Be careful it crashes the program when you press ok and tells the word in the desktop screen btw not a virus just a .vbs